ronchaine/ftl/README.md

 Freestanding template library
 =============================
-Provides freestanding-compatible template types for common use cases
+Provides freestanding-compatible template types for common use cases.

+Note that nothing prevents you from using these in non-freestanding scenarios either, they're just made to work in freestanding subset as well.

 Uses concepts and requires -statements, and doesn't shy away from C++20 features in general, so your compiler needs to support those